pine/p5-Scope-UndefSafe/README.md

 # DESCRIPTION

-Scope::Limit has two functions to limit scope undef safety.
+Scope::UndefSafe has two functions to limit scope undef safety.

 # SEE ALSO